Q. What kind of feline is available for adoption from Town Cats?

 A: At Town Cats, diversity is celebrated!
-We have all different sizes, shapes, ages, hair length, colors and personalities.
-We get mixed breeds and sometimes even pure bred Maine Coon, Siamese, Persian, Russian Blue, Ragdoll, Burmese, Abssynian, Bengal, and American Shorthair cats.
+We have all different sizes, shapes, ages, hair lengths, colors, and personalities.
+We get mixed breeds and sometimes even purebred Maine Coon, Siamese, Persian, Russian Blue, Ragdoll, Burmese, Abyssinian, Bengal, and American Shorthair cats.
 We have rescued animals from every situation imaginable.
-Many of them come from other shelters in Santa Clara County, some from the streets, some from abusive or neglectful situations and some who are surrendered by their current guardians for a variety of reasons.
+Many of them come from other shelters in Santa Clara County, some from the streets, some from abusive or neglectful situations, and some who are surrendered by their current guardians for a variety of reasons.
 We have kittens in foster care and most of our special adults reside at our shelter where they live in a free-roaming environment.
-We also have many “special needs” cats that have physical disabilities, severe shyness, advanced age or behavior issues because Town Cats is one of the few rescue groups that will take in these special cases.
+We also have many “special needs” cats that have physical disabilities, severe shyness, advanced age, or behavior issues because Town Cats is one of the few rescue groups that will take in these special cases.

-Click here to go straight to our Adoption Application that you can download and bring with you when you come meet our cats or you can email your application to: firstname.lastname@example.org
+Click here to go straight to our Adoption Application that you can fill out online or you can email: email@example.com

 Our working cats are placed for a donation to cover our medical and caretaking costs and these donations vary depending on how many cats one adopts.